fasrc/User_Codes/AI/PyTorch/README.md

 These instructions are intended to help you install PyTorch on the FASRC cluster.

-### PyTorch on Rocky 8 test cluster

-Note that the `rocky_gpu` partition on Rocky 8 test cluster is setup with [Multi-instance GPU (MIG)](https://www.nvidia.com/en-us/technologies/multi-instance-gpu/) feature of Nvidia A100s.
-Due to MIG, PyTorch may not work.
-If you would like to test PyTorch on `rocky_gpu`, please [send us a ticket](https://docs.rc.fas.harvard.edu/kb/support/).

 ### GPU Support

 For general information on running GPU jobs refer to our [user documentation](https://www.rc.fas.harvard.edu/resources/documentation/gpgpu-computing-on-the-cluster).